Rutura11/Hackathon-2024-Final-Submission/README.md

         Data-driven strategies to address youth challenges in employment, education, health, and finance.

   Predictive Modeling

   A dedicated section to forecast youth unemployment rates by region.

 Predictive Model for Unemployment Rate

  The dashboard includes a feature that predicts youth unemployment rates for specific regions.
 Users can:

         Select a region from a dropdown menu.
         Initiate a prediction with a simple button click.
         View the predicted unemployment rate alongside a visual representation of trends.
 This predictive model provides valuable foresight for regional decision-makers to anticipate challenges and develop targeted interventions.
+This prediction model estimates unemployment rates for specific regions based on current employment and underemployment data.
+It helps understand regional disparities in employment conditions, rather than forecasting future unemployment trends.

 Tools and Technologies: